intel/optimized-cloud-recipes/scripts/amx/README.md

 ### AMX Enablement in the CPU
 For CPU support detection:

-The script runs an external program called amx_detection which presumably queries CPU information via CPUID instruction It parses the output looking for specific CPU feature flags:
+The script runs an external program called **amx_detection** which queries CPU information via CPUID instruction.
+It parses the output looking for specific CPU feature flags:

-CPUID.07H.00H:EDX[22] indicates AMX-BF16 support
+CPUID.07H.00H:EDX[22] indicates AMX-BF16 support. <br />
-CPUID.07H.00H:EDX[24] indicates AMX-TILE support CPUID.07H.00H:EDX[25] indicates AMX-INT8 support
+CPUID.07H.00H:EDX[24] indicates AMX-TILE support. <br />
+CPUID.07H.00H:EDX[25] indicates AMX-INT8 support. <br />
 ### AMX Enablement in the OS
 For OS detection:

 The script uses XGETBV instruction to read XCR0 register which is a control register that indicates which processor states the operating system is configured to manage using the XSAVE feature set.

+The OS detection is done in the **amx_os_windows.c** and **amx_os_linux.c** files where it provides platform-specific implementations for detecting CPU features, specifically related to Intel's AMX technology.
+The main functionality of these files:

+1. **Reading CPU Information:** Both files implement functions to read CPUID information, which allows the software to query what features the CPU supports. <br />
+2. **Reading Extended Control Registers:** The code uses XGETBV instruction to read the XCR0 register, which indicates which state components are enabled by the operating system. <br />
+3. **Platform-Specific Implementations:** The implementation differs between Windows and Linux:

+Windows uses intrinsic functions (__cpuidex and __xgetbv) while Linux uses inline assembly to directly execute the CPUID and XGETBV instructions.

+The Linux version also includes syscall definitions for requesting permission to use certain CPU extended features, which is needed for AMX functionality.

 ### Why Check for AMX Support?
 AMX can provide significant performance improvements for: